amadeu01/nino-server/README.md

 ## Usage (I might take it off)
 ---
-1. You can do this to generate Documentations.
+a.
+You can do this to generate Documentations.

 ```bash
 $ grunt doc
 ```

-1. Or, this.
+b.
+Or, this.

 ```bash
 $ grunt